 I started getting thermography for myself about 10 years ago as an adjunct to my mammograms.
 As a marathon runner and mother of four young boys, I’m focused on putting my best health forward every day, no matter what I’m doing.

 Like many health-conscious people in the Bay Area, I do my best to limit our exposure to environmental toxins and radiation while living a healthy lifestyle full of experiences and recreation.
 I spent time talking with my thermographer and reading up on thermography, and I saw this as a tool to use to see what may be inflamed in my body before it got to be an issue.

 I am a Certified Clinical Thermographer from the American College of Clinical Thermology (ACCT).
 In association with Meditherm guidelines, all of the thermograms I take are read by certified MDs.

 Prior to owning FIT2B Breast & Body Thermography, I was in medical device sales.
-That experience gives me some insight into the operations of medical practices and how thermography can be a valuable adjunct screening for many specialities.
+That experience gives me some insight into the operations of medical practices and how thermography can be a valuable adjunct screening for many specialties.

 We live in the Bay Area and our weekends are spent at Little League games, hiking, biking, and enjoying the beautiful area we call home.
 I am a member of IAW (International Association of Women), BNI (San Rafael chapter), MedFit Network, and I sit on the board of the Novato South Little League as well as volunteering for my fourth year as Sponsorship Chair.